Akarsh3053/PixelMage/README.md

 # Description

-PixelMage is a straightforward Software as a Service (SaaS) platform crafted with modern technologies including Next.js, React, Node.js, and Tailwind CSS.
+PixelMage is a straightforward SaaS platform crafted with modern technologies including Next.js, React, Node.js, and Tailwind CSS.
 It leverages Clerk for user management, allowing seamless authentication and authorization processes.
 For handling transactions, PixelMage integrates Stripe as its payment gateway, ensuring secure and efficient purchases.
 Additionally, the platform utilizes Cloudinary's API to drive its AI-powered image editing functionalities, empowering users with advanced editing capabilities.

 # Features